armory/docs/content/en/docs/installation/guide/install-on-gke-operator.md

 ## Configure authentication

-To enable basic form authentication in Spinnaker as in this KB [article](https://kb.armory.io/installation/enabling-basic-auth/), you need to understand how your `kustomization.yml` file is [configured](https://github.com/kubernetes-sigs/kustomize/blob/master/docs/fields.md).
+To enable basic form authentication in Armory as in this KB [article](https://kb.armory.io/installation/enabling-basic-auth/), you need to understand how your `kustomization.yml` file is [configured](https://github.com/kubernetes-sigs/kustomize/blob/master/docs/fields.md).
 If you have the `profiles-patch.yml`, you are telling Kustomize to overwrite the profiles section of the config with entries for each of the components (clouddriver, deck, gate, etc).
 So you can put all of the entries for those profile files into `profiles-patch.yml`.

 Here is an example `profiles-patch.yml` with Kustomize turned on and basic form authentication configured.